Optimal stopping of the stable process with state-dependent killing: The killed path-censored stable process and its Lamperti transform

 \begin{proposition}[Structure of $\xi$] The L\'evy process $\xi$ is the sum of two independent L\'evy processes $\xi^{1}$ and $\xi^{2}$, which are characterised as follows: \begin{enumerate} \item The L\'evy process $\xi^{1}$ has characteristic exponent

 where $\Psi^{*}$ is the characteristic exponent of the process $\xi^{*}$. \item The process $\xi^{2}$ has has characteristic exponent

-where $p=\frac{k}{c_{+}/\alpha +k}$ is the killing probability and $\Psi^{cpp}$ is the characteristic exponent of $\xi^{c}$, a compound Poisson process with jump rate $c_{-}/\alpha$, which is expressed as
+where $p=\frac{k}{c_{+}/\alpha +k}$ is the killing probability and $\Psi^{\text{\textnormal{cpp}}}$ is the characteristic exponent of $\xi^{c}$, a compound Poisson process with jump rate $c_{-}/\alpha$, which is expressed as

-for $\theta\in \mathbb{R}$. \end{enumerate} \end{proposition} \begin{proof} The proof is almost identical to that of Proposition~3.4 in \cite{KPW}, which functions by considering the path up to the gluing time $\sigma_0$.
+for $\theta\in \mathbb{R}$. \end{enumerate} \end{proposition} \begin{proof} The proof is almost identical to that of Proposition~3.4 in \cite{KPW}, which operates by considering the path up to the gluing time $\sigma_0$.
 The only difference is that at time $\sigma_0$, the process $X^\dag$ may be sent to zero, which corresponds to killing of the process $\xi^2$ in place of a jump.
-Accounting for this in the obvious way leads to the result. \end{proof}
+Accounting for this in the obvious way, making use of Lemmas~\ref{l:Ysigma} and~\ref{l:kp} in the appropriate place, yields the result on the path structure.
+The expression for $\Psi^{\text{cpp}}$ is obtained from \cite[Proposition~4.2]{KPW}. \end{proof}

-We will use the structure of $\xi$ to obtain its characteristic exponent.
+This structure will allow us to compute the characteristic exponent of $\xi$.
 To give the explicit expression, we first require some more notation.

 \begin{lemma} Let

 Then, $\delta$ uniquely satisfies the conditions

 and